Chart Color Schemes

 Residential development activity is lower than average in Templestowe according to AreaSearch's national comparison of local real estate markets

-The average construction value of new properties is $957,000, indicating a focus on the premium market with high-end developments.
-In FY-26, commercial approvals amount to $17.3 million, reflecting steady commercial investment activity.
-Compared to Greater Melbourne, Templestowe has approximately half the rate of new dwelling approvals per person and ranks in the 41st percentile nationally for areas assessed, suggesting more limited choices for buyers and supporting demand for existing dwellings.
-This activity is below the national average, indicating an established area with potential planning limitations.
-Recent construction comprises 32.0% standalone homes and 68.0% medium and high-density housing.
-This shift from the current 78.0% houses indicates decreasing availability of developable sites and reflects changing lifestyles requiring more diverse, affordable housing options.
+The average construction value of new properties is $957,000, indicating focus on the premium market.
+In FY26, commercial approvals totalled $17.3 million, reflecting steady commercial investment activity.
+Compared to Greater Melbourne, Templestowe has around half the rate of new dwelling approvals per person and ranks in the 41st percentile nationally, suggesting limited choices for buyers and supporting demand for existing dwellings.
+Recent construction comprises 32.0% standalone homes and 68.0% medium and high-density housing, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.
+This shift from the area's existing housing (78.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles.
+With around 401 people per approval, Templestowe indicates a mature market.

 Frequently Asked Questions - Development